 When you’re trying to find the right type of birth control to fit your daily lifestyle — and your family planning — it’s important to get advice from a trusted OB/GYN.
-At Women’s and Maternity Care Specialists in Winter Park and Orlando, Florida, Dr. Gene Krishingner Jr. and his caring team will give you the guidance you need.
-Whether you’re looking for temporary birth control, or you have a more serious health concern, you’ll get the care and support you need from Dr. K.
+The team at Women’s and Maternity Care Specialists in Winter Park and Orlando, Florida will give you the guidance you need.
+Whether you’re looking for temporary birth control, or you have a more serious health concern, you’ll get the care and support you need from the staff.

 At OB/GYN Care Orlando, we offer most forms of birth control and enjoy working with our patients to find out which type is the right fit for you.
 Below are some of the options that we provide and some brief information about each option.

 The hormonal intrauterine device (IUD) provides five years of contraception once placed in the uterus (a simple procedure done here in the office).
 This form of birth control is an excellent choice for women who want a long-acting device that they do not have to remember.
 It contains only one hormone, progesterone, which is also beneficial if women are sensitive or should avoid products containing estrogen.

 The copper IUD, Paragard provides up to ten years of contraception and is a good option for women who cannot tolerate traditional hormonal contraception.
 It is also placed here in the office by any of our providers.

 The Nexplanon is a subcutaneous device that is inserted into the fatty tissue on the underside of the upper arm.
 This device provides contraception for up to three years.
 It is a great option for women who want long-acting birth control but would prefer to avoid having anything placed in the uterus.
 It is placed in the office with a small amount of local numbing medicine and generally very well tolerated by our patients.
 It also contains only one type of hormone, progesterone, so it is another good option for women who cannot tolerate estrogen.